0xsaeed/ritual-node/README.md

 docker -v
 ```

-*if you get version of docker it means it's alreary installed.
-So you can skip part 3 and jump to part [4](#4---install-ritual)*
+*If you get version of docker it means it's alreary installed.
+So you can skip next part and jump to [Install Ritual](#4---install-ritual)*

 # 3 - Install Docker